TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Understand how to make fetch requests in React components.
-- Caching and handling errors.
+- Catching and handling errors.
 - Lifting requests up the component hierarchy.

 ### A basic fetch request